Oswald Peraza Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks ninth in MLB.

-- The Angels' 4.59 team ERA ranks 25th across all MLB pitching staffs.
+- The Angels have a 4.57 team ERA that ranks 25th across all league pitching staffs.

-- Angels pitchers combine to allow 113 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Angels pitchers combine to give up 113 total home runs at a clip of 1.2 per game (to rank 21st in the league).

+- Sandoval gets the start for the Angels, his 17th of the season.
+He is 4-7 with a 4.52 ERA and 70 strikeouts through 85 2/3 innings pitched.

-- The right-hander's most recent appearance was on Saturday, July 8 against the Los Angeles Dodgers, when he tossed 2 2/3 innings, surrendering four earned runs while allowing five hits.
+- His most recent time out came on Thursday, July 6 against the San Diego Padres, when the lefty tossed five innings, surrendering one earned run while giving up two hits.

-- The 27-year-old has an ERA of 4.62, with 8.6 strikeouts per nine innings, in 14 games this season.
-Opponents have a .238 batting average against him.
+- The 26-year-old has a 4.52 ERA and 7.4 strikeouts per nine innings across 16 games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.